 Rheumatoid arthritis is one of those high-risk medical conditions that might have you a little leery on what the best direction may be to obtain life insurance.

 So, can you get life insurance with rheumatoid arthritis?
 Yes, you can obtain life insurance with rheumatoid arthritis.
 Approvals will be based on 6 primary factors including,

 Don’t worry we, will break these down more in depth later in this post.
 The point is that although several factors need to be considered to determine your overall risk profile, it’s still entirely possible to obtain life insurance with rheumatoid arthritis.

 Most likely at rates that are cheaper than you may have initially expected in the beginning.
 The rest of this post is designed to break down all other factors that can impact your life insurance application and what else you should watch for.

 Rheumatoid arthritis is an autoimmune disease.
 Your body under normal circumstances protects itself by fighting off harmful substances and illnesses.

 When you have rheumatoid arthritis, your body mistakenly attacks joints instead of other harmful bacteria and viruses.
 Over time, inflammation begins showing signs inside and around the joints.

 Currently, the total number affected by RA is roughly 1.5 million.
 3 times as many women have RA compared to men and it usually begins showing signs and symptoms between the ages of 30-60.

 With life insurance applications while having RA, the small details will matter which is what we are going to cover next.

 Life insurance companies do this purely to evaluate your overall risk profile.
 This helps them to determine if your risk is something they can absorb as a company.

 With Rheumatoid Arthritis you will start the underwriting process by detailing the main factors we discussed previously.

-Underwriting Guidelines concerning the Rheumatoid Arthritis
+Life Insurance Underwriting Rheumatoid Arthritis

 When Was the Rheumatoid Arthritis Diagnosed?

 RA is progressive and, in most cases, gets worse as time goes on.
 If you have been diagnosed with RA recently, your chances of approvals and approvals at good rates increases.

 How Often Do You Experience Flare-Ups and How Severe Do They Get?

 The less frequent the flare-ups, the better.
 If you have constant flare-ups with RA, usually, you can expect more joint damage in addition to other damage to the body over time.

 How Many Body Parts Have Been Impacted and Do You Have any Major Deformity?

 With significant deformity, these cases can become a little bit trickier.
 It does, however, depend on what type of deformity and what body part has been impacted by the RA.
 Being detailed with the agent in situations like this is imperative.

 Are You Currently Disabled or Receiving Disability Due to Your RA?

 Sometimes it’s tough to gain approval at all.
 Also, depending on how progressed the condition is, it can be tough to justify the risk to the underwriters.
 Don’t feel hopeless, however, options do still exist if you fall into this category.

 The Medications You’re Currently Taking for The Rheumatoid Arthritis

 Medications always carry significant weight with life insurance companies.
 First, the life insurance company will want to know the following

 Once these medications have been detailed to the agent and life insurance company, it’s much easier for them to put all the pieces together and begin seeing a clear picture of the condition and how severe it really is.